bidur/map_match_gps_data/README.md

 Generate points ( coordinates) along the road from sparse GPS probes.
 Refer README.doc

 This is modified from previous version <https://github.com/bidur/GPSProbeGeneration>.
 The necessity of PostGreSQL and PostGIS is removed in this version.
-Multi-threaded execution option is added.